 - Preheat oven to 160°C (140°C fan-forced).

-- Grease and line a baking dish with baking paper.
+- Grease and line a baking dish (mine measures 23 cm x 35 cm and is 6 cm deep) with baking paper.

 - Cream the butter and sugar together at a high speed in an electric mixer.